idechow/Henry/README.md

 In addition, this project will include:
 * An About modal describing the background and rules of the game
 * A production README

+### Wireframes
+This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
+Game controls will include Start/Reset, Henry, and grid cell buttons.
+On the left, three clickable shapes will be used to choose type of play: practice (player 1 plays all turns), multiplayer (players 1 and 2 switch between turns), or single-player (player 1 plays against an AI, Bonus Feature).
+On the right, there will be three (or more) clickable visually interesting color schemes to toggle between (Bonus Feature).